-In my other post today, I outlined ‘the facts’ of the Le Club Accorhotels loyalty scheme.
-This post is my personal opinion, highlighting areas where I think you might want to focus.
+In my other article today, I outlined ‘the facts’ of the Le Club AccorHotels loyalty scheme.
+This article is my personal opinion, highlighting areas where I think you might want to focus.

 The 10-second summary:

 Strong points – big global network, easy to achieve Platinum status via promotions or Amex Platinum, decent Platinum benefits at Sofitel